MahmoudAbuzeed/SpringBoot-demo/README.md

 ## To DO

 ```
-Connect With any Database
+Connect With any Database ...Done
-Create Full Rest API and CRUD operations
+Create Full Rest API and CRUD operations ...Done
 Create Docker Files and configure kubernetes
 Create Swagger for API documentaion
 ```